Xiangyang1984/Pneumo-Typer/README.md

     OPTIONAL ARGUMENTS:
     ~~~~~~~~~~~~~~~~~~~
        -o, --output_directory
-           An output directory holding all the generated files by pneumo-typer.pl. if this option is not set,  a directory named "ipneumo-pyper_workplace" will be created in the bin directory from where pneumo-typer.pl was invoked.
+           An output directory holding all the generated files by pneumo-typer.pl. if this option is not set,  a directory named "pneuma-pyper_workplace" will be created in the bin directory from where pneumo-typer.pl was invoked.
        -m, --multiple_threads
            Set thread number (Default: 1)
        -jb, --start_at_blast
-           Jump to a local blastn analysis, and Skips sequencing extraction (Default: F).
+           Jump to a local blastn analysis, and skip sequencing extraction (Default: F).
        -hgc, --homologous_gene_cutoff
            Set E-value, Identify, Coverage (Query and Subject), Match_length (alignment length) cutoff in Blastn analysis (default: E-value=1e-5, Identify=70, Coverage=95, Match_length=100).
        -js, --jump_serotype